Federal Way High School

 WORK ENVIRONMENT: The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 While performing the duties of this job, the employee regularly works in indoor conditions and on surfaces that vary in height and stability.
 The noise level in the work environment is usually moderate to loud.

-Federal Way Education Association represent Federal Way School Coaches
+Federal Way Education Association represents Federal Way School Coaches

 LEVEL OF COMPENSATION

-Federal Way Education Association represent Federal Way School Coaches Salary Schedule
+Federal Way Education Association represents Federal Way School Coaches Salary Schedule

 The preceding list is not exhaustive and may be supplemented as necessary.
 The statements contained herein reflect general details as necessary to describe the principal functions of this job, the scope of responsibility and the level of knowledge and skills typically required, but should not be considered an all-inclusive listing of work requirements, skills or duties so classified.
 All personnel may be required to perform duties outside their normal responsibilities from time to time as needed.

 All employment open positions are made available on a nondiscriminatory basis without regard to race, color, creed, religion, sexual orientation, national origin, gender, age, disability or veteran status.

 Job descriptions are written as a representative list of the ADA essential duties performed by the entire classification.
 They cannot include, and are not intended to include, every possible activity and task performed by every specific employee.